lendilai/My-Portfolio/README.md

 ![](Images/Projects.png)

 ## Setup
-{ The portfolio is only available for online access thus is sadly not available for installation.}
+{ The portfolio is only available for online access thus is sadly not available for installation.
+Here is a live link to the website: (https://lendilai.github.io/My-portfolio/)}

 ## Known Bugs
 { There are no known bugs so far.
 However, you can reach out to me if you come across any.}